Bookings to date

 This car park will be open from 10.30am.

-It's a 10 minute walk to the village from the car park.
+It's a 10 minute walk (800m) from the car park to the village hall.
 Registration in the village hall will be open from 10.45am.

 You can park your car at the free Park & Ride carpark at South Winchester before the race and take our bus to the start and then run back.
 Or you can park at the start, run to Winchester and then catch our bus back.
 There is no extra cost to use the bus and you will not be asked to show a bus pass.

 Pre-Race Bus: Winchester to Salisbury for Full Marathon runners